WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Some language structures in Swift are unique under the superstructure.
-This means when multiple macros try to generate the same substructure in the same superstructure, the code comes to be uncompilable.
-For example, the `get` and `set` accessor in a property declaration -- if we add multiple `get` accessors in a property declaration, then the code goes not compile.
+This means when multiple macros try to generate the same substructure in the same superstructure, the code becomes uncompilable.
+For example, the `get` and `set` accessor in a property declaration -- if we add multiple `get` accessors in a property declaration, then the code does not compile.
 This mistake merely happens in hand-rolled code but could be a concern when we are using macros.

 We can delve into this by starting from the previous `@DictionaryLike` example.
 Let's consider there is an attached accessor macro called